-Philadelphia Interfaith Hospitality Network (PIHN, formerly NPIHN) cordially invites you to the 18th annual Empty Bowl Dinner, our largest fundraiser, which will take place this year at Lutheran Theological Seminary on Wednesday November 16th, 2016 from 4:00 p.m. to 8:30 p.m.
+Philadelphia Interfaith Hospitality Network (PIHN, formerly NPIHN) cordially invites you to the 21st annual Empty Bowl Dinner, our largest fundraiser, which will take place this year at United Lutheran Seminary on Wednesday November 20th, 2019 from 4:00 p.m. to 8:30 p.m.

 As PIHN’s signature event and a favorite of the Chestnut Hill, Germantown and Mount Airy communities, the Empty Bowl Dinner combines the warmth of community and a hearty meal for the purpose of raising support of our mission.